learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 [('sequoia', 0), ('attest', 3), ('tattletale', 4), ('asset', 1)]
 ```

-**m)** The given input string has fields separated by `:`.
+**13)** The given input string has fields separated by `:`.
 Each field contains four uppercase alphabets followed optionally by two digits.
 Ignore the last field, which is empty.
 See [docs.python: Match.groups](https://docs.python.org/3/library/re.html#re.Match.groups) and use `re.finditer()` to get the output as shown below.
 If the optional digits aren't present, show `'NA'` instead of `None`.

 ```ruby
 >>> ip = 'TWXA42:JWPA:NTED01:'